ArenKDesai/Aren-s-Notes/botany lec.md

 For example, grass has a monocot leaf with parallel veins.
 It has a simple leaf blade and a sheath clasping stem.
 ### Leaf Anatomy
 The leaf is enclosed in the **epidermis**, which includes the occasional **stomata** to let in light for photosynthesis on the lower epidermis.
-Spongy parenchyma helps There are hairs and glands that help hold the water right under the upper epidermis.
+Spongy parenchyma helps CO2 get to the palisafe layers.
+There are hairs and glands that help hold the water right under the upper epidermis.